-The pulleys are made from plastic, they don’t outlive the engine.
+The pulleys are made from plastic; they don’t outlive the engine.
 A cracked or worn pulley will cause the pawls to bind and stick.
-Replacing a pulley is a little more work, but is a job you can take care of yourself.
+Replacing a pulley is a little more work, but it is a job you can take care of yourself.
 I’ve written a post about it here “Pull cord repair”.

-A damaged receiver isn’t very common but it can happen.
-Most are made from metal and are durable but others are made from plastic and you know what happens to plastic.
+A damaged receiver isn’t very common, but it can happen.
+Most are made from metal and are durable, but others are made from plastic, and you know what happens to plastic.
 So if your pawls looked fine, focus your attention on the pulley and receiver.

 Flywheel receiver may be plastic or metal – check for damage, wear, or misalignment.